A City Surrounded by Mountains

 A City Surrounded By the Mountains is a documentary (in three parts) by Mahmoud Shoolizadeh, and it introduces the social, cultural and geographical life of the people in Khansar, in the Isfahan province of Iran.
-In this film, the beauty of nature with the capsized tulips in the very high mountain slope that surrounded the city, and also the people and their cultures are portrayed.
+This film portrays the beauty of nature with the capsized tulips in the very high mountain slope that surrounds the city, as well as the people and their cultures.